steveharnell/Call-Sheet-to-Silverstack-PDF-Transfer-Script/README.md

 ## 🚀 Installation

 1. **Download the Script**
-   - Copy the AppleScript code from this repository
+   - Download the AppleScript code from this repository
    - Open **Script Editor** (found in Applications > Utilities)
-   - Create a new document and paste the script
+   - Save to a convenient location

 2. **Grant Accessibility Permissions**
    - Open **System Preferences** > **Security & Privacy** > **Privacy** tab